vapor/blog/Content/posts/vapor-next-steps.md

  ### Improving the developer experience

  Speaking of documentation, there are several fronts where we can improve the developer experience for new and experienced developers.
 First, we plan on further growing the [documentation](https://docs.vapor.codes) with more expansive docs.
-Whether it's examples of more complex use cases or more unsual uses of Fluent, they should be easily discoverable.
+Whether it's examples of more complex use cases or more unusual uses of Fluent, they should be easily discoverable.
 If you have any ideas for what you'd like to see, please [raise an issue on GitHub](https://github.com/vapor/docs/issues/new/choose).
 And as always, contributions are more than welcome!

  We also need to do a better job of aggregating all of the useful information out there.
 The [SSWG guides](https://github.com/swift-server/guides) for instance contain a ton of useful information, both for deploying applications and measuring performance.
 There are lots of blog posts, GitHub projects, books, tutorials, videos and many other useful things for learning about Vapor we should link to.
 Having somewhere either on the website or a regular blog post to link to them would be a great start in helping the community learn about each other.

  Currently the Vapor docs are available in English and Chinese.
 We'd love to expand this to more languages, so if you're interested in translating the docs into another language please get in touch!

  Finally, we are planning on adding a jobs section to the website.
 There are Vapor jobs out there and also Vapor developers out there.
-We can help facilatate linking these two groups up!
+We can help facilitate linking these two groups up!

 ### Introducing Vapor Evangelists